mikeal/mind/README.md

 Appears unseparated from no-thing.

-### A Manual
+## "A Manual"

 This is a manual I compile in the course of practice and share with all beings.

-It is optimized for accessibility as an ebook for display eInk devices.
+It is optimized for accessibility as an ebook for display on eInk devices.
 I've found these devices best for reading during practice and will include a supplemental section about it in due time.

-It can also be downloaded as an ebook for free on any device with a screen and there's a web version that is also accessible.
+It can also be downloaded as an ebook for free and viewed on any device with a screen online or offline, and there's a web version that is also accessible if one wishes to send a link to someone directly about a teaching.

-The book and site are built from markdown files maintained you can find on GitHub.
-Any questions, concerns, comments or corrections you can direct to that repository.
+The book and site are built from markdown files [maintained on GitHub](https://github.com/mikeal/mind).
+Any questions, concerns, comments or corrections you can direct to [that repository](https://github.com/mikeal/mind).
 You can also use the markdown files directly for AI prompts if you wish, as markdown is the unoffical prompt engineering language.